 A traditionally nomadic people with particular folkways and a unique language, found on every continent; they are sometimes also called Roma, from the name of a major subgroup.
 Historically known in English as Gypsies or Gipsies because of an inaccurate idea that the Romani came from a so-called Little Egypt, they are in fact descended from people who emigrated from the Indian subcontinent.
 Their language is closely related to the languages of NW India; their blood groupings have been found to coincide with those of S Himalayan tribes, and genetic mutations they possess are otherwise found only among Indians and Pakistanis.
 The Romani worldwide are estimated to number between 10 and 12 million.

-In the course of their wanderings, Romanies have occasionally mixed with non-Romani neighbors and have96397369-96323.jpg sometimes settled down, but they have clung tenaciously to their identity and customs.
+In the course of their wanderings, Romanies have occasionally mixed with non-Romani neighbors and have sometimes settled down, but they have clung tenaciously to their identity and customs.
 Their physical type has remained largely unaltered; most Romanies are dark-complexioned, short, and lightly built.
 Their bands are still ruled by elders.
 The Romani have usually adopted the religion of their country of residence; probably the greater number are Roman Catholic or Orthodox Eastern Christian.
 Historically, the Romani typically traveled in small caravans and made their living as metalworkers, singers, dancers, musicians, horse dealers, and, later, auto mechanics.

 It is believed that they came originally from NW India, which they left for Persia around the 11th cent.
 A.D.
 Later they moved northward and westward, and are recorded as first appearing in Western Europe in the 15th cent.
 Alternately welcomed and persecuted by civil and religious authorities, they moved from country to country until they had spread to every part of Europe by the beginning of the 16th cent.
 They arrived in North America in the late 1800s.